Wildlander-mod/wildlander-mod.github.io/2-RecommendedReading/1-BeforeYouBegin.md

 3. Go to the Advanced tab at the top, and at the Virtual memory section press 'Change...'
 4. Disable 'Automatically manage paging file size for all drives'
 5. If you have more than one drive, try enabling it for at least one more drive as a backup (make sure it has a decent bit of free space, like 15GB).
 Set the size to 'System managed size'.
-Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be at least 20GB.
+Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be at least 20GB (Minimum size can be set as your current usage).

 Important note: The Pagefile is different to System Ram.